bentan4853563/AmazHub/_portfolio/bigmail-io.md

     - "Slim"
     - "Figma"
 ---
-Brave Dev World is pleased to present the Big Mail Project, an initiative that enhances the traditional experience of sending postcards by integrating it into the digital realm.
+AmazHub is pleased to present the Big Mail Project, an initiative that enhances the traditional experience of sending postcards by integrating it into the digital realm.
 Developed with a focus on user convenience and reliability, this project reflects our commitment to providing practical web solutions.

 ## The Big Mail Project: Bridging Digital Convenience with Traditional Postcards
 The Big Mail Project offers a straightforward web solution for users looking to send postcards online, embodying the essence of simplifying global communications.